Strand 2: criteria for describing, reviewing and evaluating training interventions

 To reflect the two purposes, the document is in two parts.
 These are complementary, and in both cases, the criteria are articulated around a series of questions addressed directly at practitioners.

 It is important that the criteria should be clear and acceptable, and that they should be used with confidence within the HE and research sectors as an aid to the design of training interventions and resources.
-From September 2012, they are thus being tried in a number of environments, with RIDLs members using their networking capacity to promote selected piloting; they are also being used as a basis for describing the cases of good practice identified under strand 3 of the RIDLs programme.
-On the basis of this trialling and of perceived need, it is anticipated that the criteria will be refined and adapted further, ready for further dissemination and, we hope, more widespread usage, from the early part of 2013.
+From September 2012, they were thus tested in a number of environments, with RIDLs members using their networking capacity to promote selected piloting.
+In the cases of good practice identified under strand 3 of the RIDLs programme, fifteen universities thus used the criteria to describe and evaluate a selection of their training resources.
+The responses drawn up by these institutions to address the questions covered by the criteria can be found here.

 If you feel that you would like to try out the criteria within your own institutions, please do not hesitate to do so.
 And if you would like further information, feel free to contact Stéphane Goldstein, at [email protected] .